FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ### Keys

 It's important to use a long, random secret when you are using a symmetric algorithm.
-Don't share use a key that is in use in any other system.
+Don't choose a key that is in use in any other system.

 Longer keys or secrets are more secure, but take longer to generate signatures.
 To find the appropriate tradeoff, make sure you benchmark the performance.
 The [JWK RFC](https://tools.ietf.org/html/rfc7518) does specify minimum lengths for the various algorithms.